Antonboom/testifylint/CONTRIBUTING.md

 Maybe it's better to make configurable support for other types in the `empty` checker and vice versa to prohibit the `Zero`?

+---

+Any other figments of your imagination are welcome 🙏<br>
+List of `testify` functions [here](https://pkg.go.dev/github.com/stretchr/testify@master/assert#pkg-functions).